XenitAB/xenitab.github.io/docs/blog/12factor.md

 Many developers implicitly assume that using high-level protocols like HTTP incurs latency.
 The overhead of a REST call over a local network (e.g. within a cloud provider) is typically 2-4 ms so you need to get a significant number of non-parallelizable requests before this overhead is noticeable over RDBMS operations and latency towards the consumer.

-Indicators:

-- spotty API documentation
-- discussion about latency not backed by actual measures
-- using AWS API Gateway or Azure API Management with invasive configuration: your app is no longer self-contained.

 ## Factor VIII: Concurrency

 > In the twelve-factor app, processes are a first class citizen.